Skip to main content

 "The Sovereignty of God is the biblical teaching that all things are under God's rule and control, and that nothing happens without His direction or permission.
 God works not just some things but all things according to the counsel of His own will (see Eph.
 1:11).
 His purposes are all-inclusive and never thwarted (see Isa.
 46:11); nothing takes Him by surprise.
 The sovereignty of God is not merely that God has the power and right to govern all things, but that He does so, always and without exception."

 This is a difficult subject to wrap my head around.
-Ultimately what this means is that God is God, he has a plan that I may never understand it.
-Things are going to happen that I don't get, don't like and don't agree with.
-God may choose to give me the answer to my why question but when he doesn't there is a truth to remember.
+Ultimately, this means that God is God, and he has a plan I may never understand.
+Things are going to happen that I don't get, don't like, and don't agree with.
+God may choose to give me the answer to my why question, but when he doesn't, there is a truth to remember.

-Truth: When I don't know why, I can know that God is in control; He is good, He loves me and He wants to best for me even when it doesn't look that way.
+Truth: When I don't know why, I can know that God is in control; He is good, He loves me, and He wants the best for me even when it doesn't look that way.

 Questioning God is the easy part.
 Getting the answers is what's hard.
 I'm sure many of us have experienced silence when asking God one of these three questions.
-The great thing is that God cares for us enough that He gave us his word with truths to fall back on when there is no answer.
+The great thing is that God cares for us enough to give us His word, with truths to fall back on when there is no answer.

-At the end of the day the truth of it all is: God's timing is not our timing, He loves and cares for us enough to provide all that we need.
-He is God and deserves all the glory, his plan is all that matters even when we don't understand.
-This may be hard to swallow at times but is also reassuring in the sense that God is consistent in who He says He is and what He says He will do.
+At the end of the day, the truth of it all is: God's timing is not our timing, He loves and cares for us enough to provide all that we need.
+He is God and deserves all the glory; his plan is all that matters, even when we don't understand.
+This may be hard to swallow at times, but it is also reassuring in the sense that God is consistent in who He says He is and what He says He will do.